 Why choose a private program?

-You would typically choose a private or custom program when your objectives, schedule and expectations are not matched by those offered on our scheduled programs.
+You would typically choose a private or custom program when your objectives, schedule, and expectations are not matched by those offered on our scheduled programs.

 Yamnuska guides and instructors are certified by the Association of Canadian Mountain Guides.
 In addition to certification, which only relates to a guide’s technical competence, all of our guides have access to Yamnuska’s staff training and guide mentoring programs which help to develop many other key qualities required of a professional guide.
-They need to be endowed with patience, empathy, and a sense of humor as well as being effective communicators and great coaches.
-We are in the very fortunate position to only hire the best guides.
+They need to be endowed with patience, empathy, and a sense of humour as well as being effective communicators and great coaches.
+We are in a very fortunate position to only hire the best guides.

 How does it work?